eralpship/web-dev-workshop/docs/imporving-design.md

 ![mui button test](assets/mui-button-test.png)

 Let's roll the changes above back.
 We won't need this button here.

-You can refer to this [All MUI Components page](https://mui.com/material-ui/all-components/) for choosing components to use.

 Let's start by deleting all the `.css` files!
 We won't need any of them because we will implement styles using MUI's theme system using a concept called **css-in-js** basically means writing styles in typescript alongside our react components.